Male Fertility Treatment in Atlanta, GA

 What is Male Infertility?

 Male factor infertility is determined by semen analysis when a couple is experiencing difficulty getting pregnant.
 It is important to know that a diagnosis of male infertility does NOT mean that you cannot become a parent.
-It simply means that you have decreased likelihood of conceiving AND that you may need help from a fertility specialist, like Dr. Kapadia.
+It simply means that you have a decreased likelihood of conceiving AND that you may need help from a fertility specialist, like Dr. Kapadia.

 What Causes Male Infertility?